MITHaystack/HOPS/doc/reference/source/hops4/data_processing/algorithm_and_output/ionospheric.rst

 The ``MHO_IonosphericFringeFitter`` class extends the standard three-dimensional fringe-fitting algorithm by adding a fourth search dimension: the differential Total Electron Content (dTEC) between the reference and remote stations.
-This addresses the dispersive phase delay introduced by the Earth's ionosphere, which scales as :math:`\nu^{-2}` with observing frequency and can severely degrade the coherent combination of wide-band visibility data when left uncorrected.
+This addresses the dispersive ionospheric phase, which scales as :math:`\nu^{-1}` with observing frequency, and can severely degrade the coherent combination of wide-band visibility data when left uncorrected.

 Physical Background
 ~~~~~~~~~~~~~~~~~~~